 These directly contribute to maintaining the unmarried partner visa UK success rate below the married/civil partner benchmarks.

-How to Improve Your Chances of Success in 2025: Practical Advice for Applicants
+How to Improve Your Chances of Success in 2026: Practical Advice for Applicants

-The unmarried partner visa UK success rate in 2025 is heavily dependent on the quality of the application.
+The unmarried partner visa UK success rate is heavily dependent on the quality of the application.
 There’s no margin for error.
 Below are proven strategies to strengthen your case and give your application the highest chance of approval.

 1. Build a Cohesive Story of Your Relationship